CAT110110/CAT110110/README.md

 - 💞️ I’m looking to collaborate on python
 - 📫 How to reach me : omidgmr0@gmail.com
 - 😄 Pronouns: none
-- ⚡ Fun fact: i love hack good peoples •_•
+- ⚡ Fun fact: I like to hack my nearby peoples camera •_•

 <!---
 CAT110110/CAT110110 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.